The day that Leon arrived (December 24

 sometimes gave me a funny look, but most of the time they started to lead the

 way with a smile.
-That worked great for

-some time.
 Then, I started crossing as

-if I was the local.
-I had arrived!
+was the local.

 Here are a few local scenes/faces: